-WFRC serves the five-county region of Davis, Morgan, Salt Lake, Tooele, and Weber, as well as Brigham City, Perry City, and Willard City in Box Elder County.
+WFRC serves the five-county region of Davis, Morgan, Salt Lake, Tooele, and Weber, as well as the urbanized area of Box Elder County.

 The latest Census Bureau data was reviewed in order to analyze the profile of the region's population.
 For the purposes of the LEP Plan, persons that identified themselves as speaking English less than "very well" were considered LEP persons.